 DON’T Expect to Touch or Hold The Baby

 Some parents are comfortable allowing others to hold their newborn.
 Some parents are not.
 Do not be offended if they decline your request.
-This an important time for parents to bond with their baby.
-If people holding the newborn makes Mom anxious, this can negatively affect her milk production.
+This is an important time for parents to bond with their baby.
+If people holding the newborn makes mom anxious, this can negatively affect her milk production.
 Be sure to ask first and don’t force anything.

 DON’T Come If You’re Sick